 In this annual report, Artis has included estimated well economics for selected types of wells in its core areas.
 These estimates have been provided for illustrative purposes and are useful in understanding management's assumptions of well performance and costs in making investment decisions in relation to future drilling and for assessing the performance of future wells.
 However, there is no certainty that such results will be achieved or that Artis will be able to achieve the economics, productions rates and estimated ultimate recoverable volumes assumed in the well economics described in this presentation.
 The estimated well economics included in this presentation are based on expected type curves that were constructed by completing appropriate reservoir and statistical analyses of analogous wells in analogous areas over the past 12 to 24 months that are most representative of the reservoirs being developed and the completion methods expected to be utilized by Artis over the next 12 to 60 months of drilling.
 The reserves associated with these type curves and associated estimated ultimate recoverable (EUR) volumes are proved plus probable reserves estimates.
 The reservoir engineering and statistical analysis methods utilized is broad and can include various methods of technical decline analyses and reservoir simulation, all of which are generally prescribed and accepted by the COGE and widely accepted reservoir engineering practices.
 These type curves were generated internally and, where stated as derived from the Reserve Evaluation, validated by our internal qualified reserves evaluator.
-Such type curves do not necessarily reflect the type curves used by our independent qualified reserves evaluator in estimating our reserves volumes.
-The type curves used by GLJ for Artis' most recent independent reserves evaluation as of December 31, 2023 may have different estimated ultimate recovery than the type curves upon which certain economics presented herein are based; however, this is expected as GLJ's estimates are primarily based on only historical results whereas Artis' internal type curves utilize historical and analogous information to provide an estimate of productivity and reserves in the future.
+Such type curves do not necessarily reflect the type curves used by our independent qualified reserves evaluation as of December 31, 2023 may have different estimated ultimate recovery than the type curves upon which certain economics presented herein are based; however, this is expected as GLJ's estimates are primarily based on only historical results whereas Artis' internal type curves utilize historical and analogous information to provide an estimate of productivity and reserves in the future.